At Gaisce we are committed to protecting and respecting your privacy.

 - Understand better how people interact with our website.

 When we legitimately process your personal information in this way, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal information where our interests are overridden by the impact on you, for example, where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).

-When we use sensitive personal information, we require an additional legal basis to do so under data protection laws, so will either do so on the basis of your explicit consent or another route available to us at law (for example, if we need to process it for employment, social security or social protection purposes, your vital interests, or, in some cases, if it is in the public interest for us to do so).
+When we use sensitive personal information, we require an additional legal basis to do so under data protection laws, so will do so on the basis of your explicit consent.

-We’re committed to putting you in control of your data so you’re free to change your marketing preferences (including to tell us that you don’t want to be contacted for marketing purposes) at any time by contacting us by email: firstname.lastname@example.org, telephone: 01 617 1999 or post: Gaisce – The President’s Award, Ratra House, North Road, Phoenix Park, Dublin 8.
+We’re committed to putting you in control of your data and therefore you are free to change your communication preferences (including to tell us that you don’t want to be contacted for marketing purposes) at any time by contacting us by email: email@example.com, telephone: 01 617 1999 or post: Gaisce – The President’s Award, Ratra House, North Road, Phoenix Park, Dublin 8.

-We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted and will retain your details on a suppression list to help ensure that we do not continue to contact you.
-However, we may still need to contact you for administrative purposes like where we are processing a donation or thanking you for your participation in an event.
+We will not use your personal information for communication purposes if you have indicated that you do not wish to be contacted and will retain your details on a suppression list to help ensure that we do not continue to contact you.
+However, we may still need to contact you for administrative purposes like where we are processing an application or thanking you for your participation in an event.

-Under Irish data protection law, you have certain rights over the personal information that we hold about you.
-Here is a summary of the rights that we think apply:
+Under Irish Data Protection law, you have certain rights over the personal information that we hold about you.
+Here is a summary of the rights that apply:

 Right of access

 You have a right to request access to the personal data that we hold about you.
 You also have the right to request a copy of the information we hold about you, and we will provide you with this unless legal exceptions apply.